 With fall on the horizon, I’m thinking about new scenic drives to explore and returning to some old favorites.
 In every corner of Vermont, there are hundreds of miles of roads to enjoy.
 Of course, Route 100 is Vermont’s best known scenic drive – and it lives up to its reputation.
-But there are many other routes worth your time this foliage season in the Green Mountain State.
+But there are also many Vermont scenic drive alternatives to Route 100.

 Here are 9 Vermont scenic drive alternatives to Route 100: